YYQ2B/LetsGit/README.md

 ## Status

-Permite visualizar si hay archivos que tienen ambios que pendientes de hacer commit/sobreescribir
+Displays if there are files that have both also to make earrings commit / overwrite

     $ git status

 ## Diff

-El commando __git diff__ permite ver a detalle cuales son los cambios que estan pendientes, con *--* muestra los archivos como se encuentran en el repositorio y con *++* los archivos como estan actualmente
+The commando __git diff__ lets see detail what are the changes that are slopes with *--* shows the files as found in the repository and *++* files as they are currently

 ## Checkout

-Con el commando __git checkout <nombreArchivo/Ficher>__ reemplazo mis cambios locales por los cambios que se encuentran en el repositorio, adicionalmente me permite cambiar entre ramas (*ver adelante*)
+With the commando __git checkout <filename/Ficher>__ replacing my changes premises by the changes in the repository, further me toggles between branches (*see below*)

 ## Log

-__git log__ muestra el log de los commits que se han realizado, incluyendo el mensaje, el autor, y la fecha
+__git log__ shows the log of commits that have been made, including the message, the author, and date

 # rm / mv

-Con __git rm__ o __git mv__ se pueden eliminar o mover archivos o ficheros que se encuentran en el repositorio
+With __git rm__ or __git mv__ can delete or move files or files found in the repository

-# GIT 201 - Ramas y Mezclas
+# GIT 201 - Branches and Mixtures

 ## branch